burgwyn/platform/research.md

 ```

 ### Parsed response
+For undertanding the response, let's image that "hits_over_time" array is a table.
+The "cols" array contains the title of table columns.
+The "rows" array contains the value of each table row.
+The "c" array should be presented as table cell.

 1. API with frontend prefix is **/ss**
    - doesn't have the nested path because value of `terminal` is true (just hypothesis)
    - chart data: `[{